1jour1vin

 Wine rated (2021 guide) 100/100 (Jonathan Choukroun Chicheportiche)

-The nose is elegant and racy, with a lovely grain, precision, concentration (yet finesse), fine power and depth.
-There are notes of ripe wild blackberry, pulpy wild blackcurrant and, more lightly, violet, combined with hints of crushed strawberry, blueberry, small crushed red berries, as well as hints of racy minerality, primrose, licorice stick, nutmeg, pepper and tobacco.
-The palate is fruity, balanced, elegant and delicate (like a silk square), offering juiciness, a tangy texture, deliciousness, lovely definition, tension, generosity, a touch of air, a lovely grain, as well as fine creaminess and richness (all in subtlety/mastery).
-On the palate, notes of pulpy/full-bodied blackcurrant, wild strawberry and, to a lesser extent, cherry are combined with hints of small wild red berries and hints of tonka bean, blond tobacco and toasted hazelnut.
+The nose is elegant, distinguished, and offers a lovely texture, precision, concentration (with finesse), subtle power, and depth.
+There are notes of ripe wild blackberry, pulpy wild blackcurrant and, more subtly, violet, combined with hints of crushed strawberry, blueberry, crushed red berries and touches of racy minerality, primrose, licorice stick, nutmeg, pepper and tobacco.
+The palate is fruity, balanced, elegant, and refined (like a square of silk), offering juiciness, a tangy structure, deliciousness, lovely definition, tension, generosity, a slight airiness, a nice texture, and a subtle creaminess and richness (all with subtlety and mastery).
+On the palate, this wine expresses notes of pulpy/fleshy blackcurrant, wild strawberry and, more subtly, cherry, combined with hints of small wild red berries and touches of tonka bean, blond tobacco and toasted hazelnut.
 Good length.
-Elegant, precise tannins.
-Attractive, sapid persistence.
+The tannins are elegant and precise.
+A lovely, smooth and sapid persistence.

 The Wine Cellar Insider - Jeff Leve